 Hi!
 I’m Laura: candle maker, dog snuggler, and brownie connoisseur.
 FUL Candles was born several years after a severe injury sidelined me from my day job as a graphic designer.
 In 2010, I injured a disc in my spine that began creating nerve problems throughout my back, pelvis, and hip.
 The next 5 years were filled with doctor appointments, surgeons, physical therapists, steroid injections, nerve ablations, and countless other treatments.
 Sitting at my computer and doing design work was becoming next to impossible.
 There were days of not leaving bed, days of wondering if things would ever get better, and many moments of questioning what my purpose was.
 Chronic pain was casting a huge shadow over my life.
 I knew if the darkness was ever going to lift, I needed to find another creative outlet to fill the space where graphic design used to be.

-When I was in college, the design program I was in required a lengthy list of fine art classes.
-I took watercolor, sculpture, pottery, printmaking, drawing, and metal smithing.
-I found that whenever I was making something, time flew by.
-Creating things brought me a lot of joy.
-So in 2015, since pain was preventing me from doing my graphic design work, I decided to try something new—something that wouldn’t require me sitting, but would still keep my hands (and mind) busy.
+So, in 2015 since pain was preventing me from doing my graphic design work, I decided to try something new—something that wouldn’t require me sitting, but would still keep my hands (and mind) busy.
 I started playing with soy wax.
-It began with me making candles for friends and family.
+I started making candles for friends and family.
 It was a reason to get out of bed and a way to focus on something other than the pain.
 As soon as I started creating, I could slowly begin to feel some joy seep back into my days.
-It was like being handed a glass of water in the desert.
+It felt like being back in college in my ceramics and sculpture classes.
+It was new and exciting and creatively fulfilling.
 After several months, it grew from a hobby into a business.
 I had to ice my back and rest in between candle batches, but I was creating.
 I was feeling that spark of joy again.
-Then I started to see the impact it was having on others, and that joy multiplied.
+Then I started to see the impact it was having on others.
 Stories came flooding in about people receiving candles as thank you gifts, or during chemo, or to celebrate wedding showers.
 Shops started contacting me to carry our line.
 It was amazing.
 I was feeling so much joy making the candles, and people were feeling joy receiving the candles.
-It was this reciprocal circle of joy.
+It was this reciprocal little circle of joy.

-Today, I have a team of doctors that I work with closely to continue the healing process.
+Today I have a team of doctors that I work with to continue the healing process.
 There are good days and not so good days.
 I have to constantly listen to my body and let it guide me throughout the day.
 Some days I’m able to do more, other days not so much.
 The pain is better now than before the surgery, but I don’t know if it will ever be completely gone.
 There are moments I’ve made peace with that truth and moments that I struggle.
 But I do know that having a creative outlet is one of my saving graces.
 As is humor.
-As is my husband, our fur babies, and my long distance bff.
-Finding a mental health therapist that specializes in chronic health and pain issues has been extremely helpful as well.
-(As have brownies.
+As is my husband, our fur babies, and my therapist.
+Finding a mental health professional that specializes in chronic health and pain issues has been extremely helpful.
+(As have the right combo of drugs.
+And brownies.
 So many brownies.)

 I share my story because I think it’s so important for us all to see examples of people in the middle of the hard stuff—people who don’t have everything figured out, who are still in pain or struggling and aren’t sure what tomorrow looks like.
 We’re used to seeing the “hollywood ending” with everything tied up in a neat little bow, or everyone’s highlight reels on social media, but I’m here to assure you that other people are going through hard stuff too.
 You are not alone.
 I’m glad you’re here.
 I love hearing your stories.
 I love hearing how our candles show up in your life—during the joyful times and the difficult ones.
 I love hearing from you even if it has nothing to do with candles.
 Feel free to send me a message HERE or on INSTAGRAM.
 I’ve created a space on Instagram where we can all go to laugh, marvel at how adorable Toby is, and above all, to connect.
 So pop over and say, “hello.”
 And if you’ve made it to the end of this, I think we’re going to be the best of friends.
 Let’s go eat some brownies.